zeya2u9/PTPerf/PT_Measurements/README.md

-This folder contains scripts to start the measurements of following types:
+This folder contains scripts to start the measurements of the following types:
 --------------------------------------------------------------------------
-- Website related
+- Website access
-- File download related
+- File download

 Website related